wisakejjak/configs/README.md

 # About
-In this repo i store my configs for i3WM, alacritty and Vim.
+In this repo i store my configs for i3WM, Alacritty and Vim.

 ## i3WM
 __i3WM__ is a tiling window manage for X11.